manabu-hirano/logdrive/README.md

 ### Prerequisites: formatting HDFS and compiling MapReduce programs

 In the indexing and searching phases, we use Hadoop framework.
+This tutorial uses your computer as single Hadoop master/slave server in stand-alone mode.
 First you have to format Hadoop distributed file system (HDFS).

     [root@localhost setup]# source ~/.bash_profile
     [root@localhost setup]# hdfs namenode -format